Skip to main content

 Screenshot of Scatter Symbols

-Scatters are a favorite among slot fans as they can potentially unlock various bonus features, like mini games with guaranteed monetary prizes and free spins.
-More importantly, there is no need for scatters to end up on a particular payline in order for the players to benefit from them.
+Scatters are a favorite among slot fans, as they can unlock various bonus features, such as mini-games with guaranteed prizes and free spins.
+More importantly, scatters do not need to land on a particular payline for players to benefit from them.

 39. Variance

-Variance (also known as volatility) is one of the most important things to factor in when choosing which online slot to play.
-It represents the ratio of the slot’s hit frequency and the size of the payouts.
-Slots with high variance hit less frequently but offer better payouts on winning combinations.
-Slots with lower variance, on the other hand, hit more often but the payouts are smaller.
-Which type you should choose depends solely on your bankroll size and style of play.
+Variance, also known as volatility, is one of the most important factors to consider when choosing an online slot.
+It represents the ratio between the slot’s hit frequency and the size of its payouts.
+Slots with high variance hit less frequently but offer larger payouts.
+Slots with low variance hit more often but pay smaller amounts.
+Which type you choose depends on your bankroll size and playing style.

 40. Video Slot

-Video slots are more graphically advanced in comparison to their traditional 3-reel cousins.
-They often feature multiple paylines and have extra features that further add to their entertainment value.
-On many occasions, video slots also come with engaging animations whenever a combination of winning symbols lands on the paylines.
+Video slots are more graphically advanced than their traditional 3-reel counterparts.
+They often feature multiple paylines and extra features that enhance their entertainment value.
+In many cases, video slots also include engaging animations whenever a winning combination lands on the paylines.

 41. Wild Symbols